redFrik/udk18-Discrete_Structures/udk171207/README.md

 the file should end up on your desktop.

-you can also download a wav or aiff from the internet or record your own using for example [Audacity](http://www.audacityteam.org)
+you can also download a wav or aiff from the internet or record your own using for example [Audacity](http://www.audacityteam.org). vocal recordings or speech should work well.

 NOTE: can not be `.mp3`. in supercollider it is recommended to use `.aiff` or `.wav`